 We employ proprietary and third-party models for a wide range of purposes, including the following: projecting losses, premiums, expenses, and returns; pricing products (through our risk-based pricing system); determining the techniques used to underwrite insurance; estimating reserves; evaluating risk; determining internal capital requirements; and performing stress testing.
 These models rely on estimates, projections, and assumptions that are inherently uncertain and may not always operate as intended.
-This can be especially true when extraordinary events occur, such as the COVID-19 pandemic, the Russia-Ukraine war, periods of extreme inflation, or environmental disasters related to changing climatic conditions.
+This can be especially true when extraordinary events occur, such as wars, periods of extreme inflation, pandemics, or environmental disasters related to changing climatic conditions.
 In addition, our models are being continuously updated over time.
 Changes in models or model assumptions could lead to material changes in our future expectations, returns, or financial results.
 The models we employ are complex, which could increase our risk of error in their design, implementation, or use.
 Also, the associated input data, assumptions, and calculations may not always be correct or accurate and the controls we have in place to mitigate these risks may not be effective in all cases.
 The risks related to our models may increase when we change assumptions, methodologies, or modeling platforms.
 Moreover, we may use information we receive through enhancements to refine or otherwise change existing assumptions and/or methodologies.

-Information technology system failures or interruptions may materially impact our operations and adversely affect our financial results.
+Information technology system failures or interruptions may materially impact our operations and/or adversely affect our financial results.

 We are heavily dependent on our information technology systems to conduct our business.
-Our ability to efficiently operate our business depends significantly on the reliability and capacity of our systems and technology.
-The failure of our systems and technology to operate effectively could affect our ability to provide our products and services to customers, reduce efficiency, or cause delays in operations.
+Although we have disaster recovery and business continuity plans, our ability to efficiently operate our business depends significantly on the reliability and capacity of our systems and technology.
+The failure of our systems and technology, or our disaster recovery and business continuity plans, to operate effectively could affect our ability to provide our products and services to customers, reduce efficiency, or cause delays in operations.
 Significant capital investments might be required to remediate any such problems.
 We are also dependent on our ongoing relationships with key technology providers, including provisioning of their products and technologies, and their ability to support those products and technologies.
 The inability of these providers to successfully provide and support those products could have an adverse impact on our business and results of operations.